New Professional Resource

 Introduction

-A cross-cultural therapy guide: is a specialised professional resource designed to address the significant gaps in training, knowledge, and confidence among therapists working with Deaf clients.
-Despite growing awareness of accessibility needs, many practitioners still receive little to no formal education on Deaf culture, Auslan as a language, language deprivation, or the unique clinical presentations that arise when communication access has been limited across the lifespan.
+A cross-cultural therapy guide: is a specialised professional resource designed to address the significant gaps in training, knowledge, and confidence among therapists working with Deaf/HH clients.
+Despite growing awareness of accessibility needs, many practitioners still receive little to no formal education on Deaf culture, Auslan as a language, language deprivation, working with interpreters, assessment challenges, therapeutic adaptations or the unique clinical presentations that arise when communication access has been limited across the lifespan.

-This ebook bridges those gaps by offering evidence-informed guidance grounded in Deaf-led expertise and clinical experience.
-It supports professionals in developing culturally safe, accessible, and effective therapeutic practice with Deaf and hard-of-hearing people.
+This ebook bridges those gaps by offering evidence informed guidance grounded in Deaf-led therapy framework and clinical experience.
+It supports professionals in developing culturally safe, accessible, and effective therapeutic practice with Deaf/HH people.

 Key Inclusions